djs66256/DDPresenter/README.md

 ## Presenter

-You should put all states here to driven view updating.
+You should put all states here to drive view updating.
 1. You can trigger updating by define a state type:
 ```swift
 struct StateType {